crazysudz/Cisc121-Project-Merge-sort/README.md

 ## Objective

-The goal of this project is to create a Python app that demonstrates the **Merge Sort** algorithm in a visually interactive way using a graphical user interface.
-This application showcases computational thinking, algorithm design, testing, documentation skills, and knowledge of sorting algorithms.
+The goal of this project is to create a Python app that demonstrates the Merge Sort algorithm in a visually interactive way using a graphical user interface.
 ## Project Deliverables

 | File | Description |